ruyisdk/support-matrix/D1_LicheeRV/ArchLinux/README.md

 ## Installation Steps

-### Maintain images and rootfs
+### Obtain images and rootfs

 Get the base images and rootfs.
 You can use arbitrary any images for D1 as the base images.

 We have used Debian images and Ubuntu images and know that they work well.
-Below we uses the Ubuntu images as an example.
+Below we use the Ubuntu images as an example.

 ```bash
 wget https://mirror.tuna.tsinghua.edu.cn/ubuntu-cdimage/releases/24.10/beta/ubuntu-24.10-beta-preinstalled-server-riscv64%2Bnezha.img.xz